Theerej-C/NotesForDevlopers/Business/Introduction.md

 ## Sponsorships:
 - Understand why sponsorship happens that is the first point.
 The first point is value returns which is what is returned to them when they sponsor you.
 - The second thing is the emotional sale where we emotionally connect with the sponsor.
+Understand the brand that is the main key where we need to understand the business.
+- Understanding the brand value is also the important thing.
+We need to invest time where the brand value is the important part.
+- Research about the people in the brand who are the controlling guys so that you can have a good relationship.
+- We need to work with the people who work with the brand like agents so that we can have a peer pressure in the brand.
 -